Canon M50 vs R6

 The Canon EOS M50 and the Canon EOS R6 are two digital cameras that were officially introduced, respectively, in February 2018 and July 2020.
-Both the M50 and the Canon R6 are mirrorless interchangeable lens cameras that are based on an APS-C (M50) and a full frame (Canon R6) sensor.
-The M50 has a resolution of 24 megapixels, whereas the Canon R6 provides 20 MP.
+Both the M50 and the R6 are mirrorless interchangeable lens cameras that are based on an APS-C (M50) and a full frame (R6) sensor.
+The M50 has a resolution of 24 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M50 and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M50 and the Canon R6.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.